 - 3.4.1 Employees also have a responsibility to protect their own safety and that of their colleagues and anyone else who may be affected by the work they do. - 3.4.2 Volunteers should follow school procedures. - 3.4.3 Employees must contribute actively in hazard and risk assessment, and familiarise themselves with policies, guidelines, control measures, instructions and reporting procedures.
-They should also participate positively in appropriate training.
-Depending on their role, some employees may also have a legal responsibility to participate in appropriate training. - 3.4.4 All incidents of violence and aggression (as defined at paragraph 1.5 above) must be reported, recorded and investigated.
-Appropriate action will be undertaken by the Head teacher with the aim of reducing the risk of a recurrence. - 3.4.5 The Governing Body will support the right of any member of staff who has been subject to violence to report the incident to the police.
+All employees should participate positively in appropriate training.
+Depending on their role some employees may also have a legal responsibility to participate in appropriate training.

+3.4.4 All incidents of violence and aggression (as defined at paragraph 1.5 above) must be reported, recorded and investigated.
+Appropriate action will be undertaken by the Head teacher with the aim of reducing the risk of a recurrence.